Practical Tips for Dealing with Customers Who Leave Dog Mess in Your Secure Dog Field

 Caddies – a little harder to fix in place, but these mini-caddies do a good job.
 Stick a ‘Dog Waste’ sticker to the front (you can pick them up for a few quid here) and you’ve got yourself some affordable dog waste bins.
 They’re a little harder to keep clean and they fade a little in the sun but if you’re on a budget or have a large field and want a few inconspicuous options, these are great.

-Whatever you do, don’t be tempted by a big bin – 25L – 30L is plenty big enough – we highly recommend emptying bins daily and you’re certainly not going to get 25L of dog poo in one day however busy you are!
+Don’t be tempted by a big bin – 25L-30L is plenty big enough – we highly recommend emptying bins daily and you’re certainly not going to get 25L of dog poo in one day however busy you are!

 Sweep your Field Daily